Vikesh8107/testtouch/README.md

 updated for updates

-hey how can I help u
+hey how can I help ujahajak
 how to help u for this pls tell.

 how do you write the code code hahahahababana